 But, unfortunately, the brittle bell cracked soon after it arrived.
 In 1753, a new bell was cast, paradoxically using the same metal as the first bell.

 Not surprisingly, the second bell cracked as well.
 Most likely, the bell cracked in February 1846, when it was run to celebrate George Washginton’s birthday.
 The bell hasn’t been rung since that fateful day.
 The cause of the crack remains somewhat of a mystery.
 But it could be due to an unstable mix of metals.

 After independence, the Liberty Bell fell into obscurity.
 In 1837, it graced the cover of Liberty, an abolitionist publication.
 From that moment, the bell became a symbol of the anti-slavery movement.
 It claimed the name Liberty Bell (before then it was simply known as The State House bell).

-There can be long lines at the Liberty Bell Center.
+Because it’s a top attraction in Philadelphia, there can be long lines at the Liberty Bell Center.
 If you don’t have the patience to wait, you can get a peek at it from an exterior alcove.
 But the infamous fissure won’t be visible to you.

 Address: 526 Market Street